-And that's what Samsung is promising.
-In September 2017, mobile boss DJ Koh told Chinese media that the Galaxy S10's design shifts will be "very significant," according to SamMobile.
+Will the Galaxy S10 start fresh?
+Will it pack an iPhone X-esque notch, like many of its Android competitors?
+In September 2018, mobile boss DJ Koh told Chinese media that the Galaxy S10's design shifts will be "very significant," according to SamMobile.
 He went on to suggest that the handset will be offered in "amazing" colours, hopefully bringing in a wider array of options than the company's recent flagships.

 How much power will the Samsung Galaxy S10 pack?

 Samsung's in-house Exynos chips, used in the UK and elsewhere, have consistently led the Android pack in recent years, with the top-end Qualcomm Snapdragon chips (used in the U.S.) have been pretty close.

 We'll see a new Exynos chip for 2019, of course, packing even more power than before.
 It's called the Exynos 8920, and it can handle AI processing needs up to seven times faster than the Exynos 8910.